NY Fed manufacturing declines for fifth month in December

-NEW YORK (Reuters) - Manufacturing in New York state declined for a fifth straight month in December as new orders shrank and the labor market remained weak, the New York Federal Reserve said in a report on Monday.
+NEW YORK, Dec 17 (Reuters) - Manufacturing in New York state declined for a fifth straight month in December as new orders shrank and the labor market remained weak, the New York Federal Reserve said in a report on Monday.

 The New York Fed’s “Empire State” general business conditions index fell to -8.1 from -5.2 the month before.
 Economists polled by Reuters had expected a reading of -1.0.